 Just to outline some of the problems I felt I developed due to this bully:

-Now you can say that people always have those type of issues.
+Now you can say that people always have those types of issues.
 But there were times that was all I felt.
-I was sick to my stomach, I was scared to go outside, I didn't want to go to school.
+I was sick to my stomach, I was scared to go outside, and I didn't want to go to school.
 I know that bullying changed me as a person.
 Imagine if the internet, cell phones, and other such things were around at that time?
 He could have done so much more to harass me.
 Taken videos and posted them online.
 Tweeted stuff about me.
 You name it.
-It's no wonder children are committing suicide due to this.
+It's no wonder children are dying by suicide due to this.

 Warning Signs of Bullying

 Watch for the warning signs for a child that could be bullied.

 - Changes in behavior.
 I used to be an outgoing child, but that changed when I was bullied.
 I didn't want to go outside, hang out with friends, or go to school.
 Watch out for sudden mood swings, crying with no explanation, eating less, being unable to sleep at night, etc.

 - School performance suffers.
 If grades start to drop, that could be a good sign of bullying.
 Mine suffered because all I could think about was avoiding my bully throughout the school day.

 - Physical appearance is different.
 Clothing is torn or missing.
 There are cuts or bruises the child can't explain.

 There are ways you can help stop bullying.